DNF Command on Linux Examples and Usages

 #dnf repolist

 When you install RedHat Linux, the installation process automatically configures the system to use RedHat's default repositories.
-To use these repositories, you need to purchase an active RedHat subscription.
-If you have an active RedHat subscription, DNF will automatically download the latest and updated packages from default repositories.
-If you don't have an active RedHat subscription, you can't use RedHat's default repositories.
-In that case, you have to configure at least one external or local repository from where DNF can download packages.
+You need to purchase an active RedHat subscription to use these repositories.
+If you have an active RedHat subscription, DNF automatically downloads the latest and updated packages from default repositories.
+If not, you cannot use RedHat's default repositories.
+In that case, you can configure a local repository for DNF.

-To learn how to configure a local repository from the RHEL installation disk, you can check the following tutorial.
+You can check the following tutorial to learn how to configure a local repository from the RHEL installation disk.

 To view all available packages for installation in all configured repositories, use the repoquery option.